Frequently asked questions about becoming a school governor:

 Can you stand for re-election?

-What do the sub-committees do?
+What do the sub-committees/working parties do?

-The sub-committees at Little Sutton School are;
+The sub-committees/working parties at Little Sutton Primary School are:

-Do Governors receive training?
+Do governors receive training?